About the Program

 |Upper division technical electives: minimum 12 units 2,3||12|

-Select 6 units of upper division NUC ENG courses, in consultation with faculty adviser
+Select 6 units of upper division NUC ENG courses, in consultation with faculty advisor

-Select 6 units of upper division MEC ENG courses, in consultation with faculty adviser
+Select 6 units of upper division MEC ENG courses, in consultation with faculty advisor

 Students must take one course with ethics content.
 This may be fulfilled within the humanities/social sciences requirement by taking one of the following courses: ANTHRO 156B, BIO ENG 100, ENGIN 125, ENGIN 157AC, ENGIN 185, ESPM 161, ESPM 162, GEOG 31, IAS 157AC, ISF 100E, L & S 160B, PHILOS 2, PHILOS 104, PHILOS 107, SOCIOL 116.

-Technical electives cannot include any course taken on a Pass/No Pass basis or MEC ENG 191K.
+Technical electives cannot include any course taken on a Pass/No Pass basis or MEC ENG 191AC, MEC ENG 190K, or MEC ENG 191K.

 Students in the College of Engineering must complete no fewer than 120 semester units with the following provisions: